-For all of the valleys and peaks which have maybe only gone a few inches above, “Unrestricted” could be considered a career high point since the moderately enjoyable and lukewarm debut “Truth To Promises”, but it’s still well within the clutches of mediocrity.
+For all of the valleys and peaks which have maybe only gone a few inches above, “Unrestricted” could be considered a career high point since the moderately enjoyable and lukewarm debut “Truth To Promises” and its more consistent yet less fun follow up "Sinctuary", but it’s still well within the clutches of mediocrity.
 It’s heavy enough, but so utterly predictable and stagnant that it’s only really separated from the average Atreyu or Deftones album is Andy Franck’s slightly cleaner yet still gritty renditions of early 90s Warrel Dane and the guitar solos.
 A few individual songs here and there might raise an ear for a few minutes, but hearing a whole album of straight-lined, overproduced, mid-tempo musical dithering is difficult for your average power metal maniac to get through without falling asleep.

 In case that there be any doubt as to the lack of priority in songwriting in this format, a quick analysis of a few of the better songs can quickly reveal a band that wins over its hype by recording single-oriented albums while not actually releasing singles.
 “Visions” is the typical radio favorite that is not far from the Industrial influenced drivel heard out of In Flames a few years prior, but with more lead breaks and a slightly manlier vocal job.
 “The Eternal” sounds like a more keyboard heavy reject from a Masterplan album without the fun changeups and Coverdale-inspired vocal gymnastics.
 “The Mindless” functions as something of a hybrid of the other two, and is made unnecessarily long with a bunch of randomly placed audio clips from the news following the 9/11 attacks.